liztoledo/final_project/README.md

 # Makeup for all?
 A look into the diversity of shades, price points, and accessibility for foundations.
 #### Final Project for Liz Toledo

-I love makeup and even though I may not be the biggest expert or the least knowledgeable person on the subject, I know that the availability of shade range over the course of history is most connected to ingrained anti-blackness.
+For as long as I can remember, makeup has been a big part of my life.
+From watching my mother apply makeup every morning when I was a toddler to finally applying a sharp black eyeliner wing.
+Makeup is increasingly becoming more diverse and inclusive than it used to be in terms of the founders, trends, audience, and the products themselves.
+To those that are not as familiar with makeup, the entire process can be real complicated.
+And as if weren't precise or complicated enough, finding a foundation shade is ESSENTIAL.
+However, shade range has bee historicallyI know that the availability of shade range over the course of history is most connected to ingrained anti-blackness.
 Therefore, the shade range is not as vast as it really should be.

 [Makeup data on Github](https://github.com/the-pudding/data/tree/master/makeup-shades).